FabienPapet/FabienPapet/README.md

 I'm developping mainly in PHP, but I love discover and testing things.

-I felt in love with the Symfony ecosystem, now I work as a freelancer, as a lead-developer, and I also give training courses on Symfony and Api platform frameworks.
+I felt in love with the Symfony ecosystem, passed Symfony 4, 5, 6 certifications and now I work as a freelancer, as a lead-developer, and I also give training courses on Symfony and Api platform frameworks.

 🐘 🐋